What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

 The decision to invest in SEO vs. PPC for your home care agency’s marketing is largely a decision between a long-term and short-term investment in marketing, and whatever makes the most sense for your business at any given time.

-What Goes into SEO for a Home Care Business?
+1. SEO for Your Home Care Business

 At a high level, all of the activities that go into SEO fall into one of three categories: